 When hearing “annuity,” most people think of variable annuities or deferred annuities.
 The immediate annuity (IA) is a very different vehicle.

-Regular payments begin soon after the IA is purchased.
+Regular payments begin soon after the immediate annuity is purchased.
 The payments are guaranteed to last for a minimum period.
 The period might be the owner’s life, the joint life of the owner and a beneficiary (usually the owner’s spouse), or for a period of years.
 The payments also can be for the longer of two periods, such as the longer of the owner’s life and a period of years.

-There are two main disadvantages of IAs.
+There are two main disadvantages of immediate annuities.

 One disadvantage is the insurer might come out ahead.
 If you live to life expectancy, you and the insurer break even.
 If you live longer than life expectancy, you come out ahead.
 If you do not survive to at least life expectancy, the insurer profits.
 This disadvantage can be reduced by choosing a payment other than the single life annuity.
 But choosing other payment options, such as an annuity payable over the joint life of you and your spouse, reduces the amount of the annual payments.